 In 2009, ADF&G adopted a lower bound SEG of 149,000 index spawners for summer chum salmon in the Northern Southeast Inside Subregion.
 This goal was based on aggregate peak aerial survey counts for 63 index streams in northern SEAK inside waters.
 Escapements of summer chum salmon were below this escapement goal threshold from 2008 to 2011.
 In 2012, the escapement goal was revised downward, based on an analysis that incorporated two decades of additional data, to 119,000 index spawners (Piston and Heinl 2011).
-Escapements of summer chum salmon have met the current escapement goal in 4 of the past 5 years.
+This goal was revised again to 107,000 fish in 2018 (Piston and Heinl 2017).
+Escapements of summer chum salmon have met the current escapement goal in 3 of the past 5 years.